 ACCOUNTS Some couples opt to combine everything and split everything evenly-income, monthly bills, and checking and savings accounts.
 Others keep everything separate.
 And still others choose a combination.
-It's important to discuss and establish your preferences early. ^{6,7} Will all your accounts be joint accounts?
+It's important to discuss and establish your preferences early.
+Will all your accounts be joint accounts?
 Will they be separate accounts?
 Or will you keep separate accounts and have one joint account from which to pay bills?
 If you apply for credits cards or loans, will they be joint or separate accounts?
 How will you handle paying monthly bills?
 Will you sit down together and take care of them?
 Will you split the bills up and give one partner responsibility for one set and the other partner responsibility for the second set?
 How will you discuss and manage unexpected expenses, such as car or home repairs, emergency medical costs, or veterinarian costs for a sick pet?
 If either or both of you have children from a previous marriage, how will you handle emergency expenses for them, especially if a former spouse is unable to meet that financial duty?
-Investment and retirement accounts Discuss your personal investment styles and strategies (aggressive or conservative, for example).6 Determine whether investment decisions will be made jointly even if accounts are separate.
+INVESTMENT AND RETIREMENT ACCOUNTS Discuss your personal investment styles and strategies (aggressive or conservative, for example).
+Determine whether investment decisions will be made jointly, even if accounts are separate.
 Talk about your ideas and visions for retirement.
-CREATE AN ESTATE PLAN Consider writing your wills and living wills and designating your health care power of attorney right away. ^{1,9} Typically, spouses are the beneficiaries.
+CREATE AN ESTATE PLAN Consider writing your wills and living wills and designating your health care power of attorney right away.
+Typically, spouses are the beneficiaries.
 If you want to choose different or additional beneficiaries (children from a previous relationship, for example), spell that out formally and legally.
 Designate your health care power of attorney-this is the person you select who will oversee any medical decisions outlined in your living will if you are unable to make those decisions yourself.
 TAXES Determine how your marital status will affect your taxes.
-Remember that if you are legally married as of December 31, the IRS considers you married for the full year and you must file as either married filing jointly or married filing separately. ^{6, 10} ---- Decide how you will file your taxes-married filing jointly or separately.
+Remember that if you are legally married as of December 31, the IRS considers you married for the full year, and you must file as either married filing jointly or married filing separately.3 Decide how you will file your taxes-married filing jointly or separately.
 Review what gives you better tax results.
 Change your W-4 form.
 Will either or both of you need to refine your withholding amount?
-The W-4 form or the IRS Publication 919, "How Do I Adjust My Withholding?" will help you determine this.
-Make a list of tax-favored benefits at each of your places of employment to determine if there are any opportunities to realize savings.
-INSURANCE COVERAGE Review all insurance plans and benefits to determine not only if you have enough insurance but also that you have all the right insurance. ^{4,6,11} What life insurance coverage do each of you have?
-Have you changed the beneficiary names? ---- Decide whether your current life insurance policies are adequate and will meet your spouse's or family's needs.
-If each of you have health insurance coverage through your employers, review those policies and premiums to see if there is any benefit to one of you moving to the other's plan, if the employer allows for family coverage.
-Review and purchase disability insurance.
+The W-4 form and the IRS website can help you Make a list of tax-favored benefits at each of your places of employment to determine if there are any opportunities to realize savings.
+INSURANCE COVERAGE Review all insurance plans and benefits to determine not only if you have enough insurance but also if you have the right insurance.

+What life insurance coverage does each of you have?
+Have you changed the beneficiary names?
+Decide whether your current life insurance policies are adequate and will meet your spouse's or family's needs.
+If each of you has health insurance coverage through your employers, review those policies and premiums to see if there is any benefit to one of you moving to the other's plan, if the employer allows for family coverage.
+Review and consider purchasing disability insurance.
 If you have it through your employer, make sure it meets your new needs.
 Consider buying disability insurance on your own; an unexpected injury or event might prevent you from earning a paycheck for quite some time.